foerstj/upza/README_DISTRO.md

 - To uninstall, simply remove the files again :)
 - No known compatibility issues.

+## Changelog
+Changes in 1.1:
+- More agile Skeleton Soldiers in Hiroth
+- Use Gresh summon effect for Reaper
+- Improved appearance of undead enemies, incl.
+Fix Krug Dog Skeleton
+- Minor fixes & improvements

 ## Attribution
 - Legion Robe by Tristanzz
 - Zombie wolves & bears by Eksevis